saberland/saber/packages/saber-plugin-query-posts/README.md

 ## Categories

-This plugin will automatically generate category pages at `/categories/:tag` when you're using `categories` in page attributes, e.g. in a Markdown post:
+This plugin will automatically generate category pages at `/categories/:tag` when you're using `categories` in page data, e.g. in a Markdown post:

 ```markdown
 ---